Visiting Centre ValBio

 Malagasy Currency & Conversion Rates: The Malagasy currency is in Malagasy Ariary (MGA).
 1 MGA = 5 FMG (old Malagasy money designation) and $1 varies from 1,500-2,000 MGA depending on the exchange rate (currently approximately $1 to 2,000 MGA and 1 Euro to 2,600 MGA).
 Please consult the accounting office for the latest currency exchange rates as these fluctuate daily.

-Centre ValBio urges you to utilize your time in Madagascar to gain a full experience exploring both local biodiversity and culture.
-Thus, we would like to give you a brief introduction to the villages and the areas surrounding Ranomafana National Park.
+Centre ValBio urges you to utilize your time in Madagascar to gain a full experience-exploring both local biodiversity and culture.
+With this in mind, we would like to give you a brief introduction to the villages and the areas surrounding Ranomafana National Park.
 Centre ValBio’s education department can assist you in providing information on the people, culture, biodiversity, conservation, and education.

 Centre ValBio is located about 7 km from the Ranomafana village.
 The name ‘Ranomafana’ (hot water) came from the presence of a hot spring.
 In Ranomafana village, thermal baths and a communal swimming pool is open to the public for a small entrance fee to relax and/or to get health treatments.